SubrosaDG-dev/SubrosaDG/README.md

 ## SubrosaDG

-SubrosaDG is a CFD project that uses the high-order discontinuous Galerkin (DG) method for computation.
+SubrosaDG is a CFD project that uses the high-order discontinuous Galerkin (dG) method for computation.
 The project is based on the pure template construction of C++23 and is open-sourced under the MIT license.

 ## Milestone

-- [x] Gmsh mesh reader(Reconstruct adjacencies)
+- [x] Gmsh mesh reader(Reconstruct adjacency information)
 - [x] 1D Euler equation(Central scheme)
 - [x] Refactor all operators to Gemm-like form(use Eigen)
 - [x] CPU parallelization(use OpenMP)